Rice production in China: Glutinous Rice and milled rice delicacies

 Once cooked, a popular and common form of rice can be made into glutinous rice, which can be made into either sweet desserts or savoury dishes.

 Glutinous rice is also known as sticky rice.
 It is sweet, has a waxy grain texture, and is an opaque grain with low amylose content, which creates a sticky texture when cooked.
 It is a type of rice that is mainly grown in the regions of Southeast and East Asia, and it is also included in both japonica and indica types of rice.
 This means that the glutinous rice grains can be short, medium, or long – essentially, it comes in all sizes.

 Glutinous rice can be consumed by fermenting it to make rice wine.
 Also, it can be made into Jiuniang - fermented sweet rice serving as a critical ingredient and flavour for many famous Chinese dishes as a supplement or as a sugar alternative.
 Milled rice can be ground and processed into rice noodles, dumplings such as Tangyuan, Zongzi, and Yuanxiao, glutinous rice cakes such as Niangao, Maqiu, puddings, crackers, bread, and fermented food.
 Ground rice can range in colour when made out of red, purple, and brown types of rice.

 Alcoholic beverages

 Rice can be used as a base for alcoholic drinks such as rice wine like Jiafan and Nuerhong, both made out of japonica glutinous rice.
 Sweet rice wines are usually homemade and are made out of japonica or indica glutinous rice.

 Rice alcohol, not only is it commonly used to make alcoholic beverages, but it is also used in the production process to make vinegar.
 Rice wine is predominantly in the Chinese cuisine, used for cooking, or it can be consumed as an alcoholic beverage itself.
-In the context of cooking, rice wine is often incorporated directly into a dish or it serves as a marinade in order to enhance the flavour.